Sagar-CK/crowd-ar-summary/README.md

 Code repository for the experimental design setup for my Bachelor's Honors Project.

 # Miscellaneous Notes
-- Send Ujwal Pre-registration and the website
 - Start writing the related work sections and the introduction
+- Add attention check in the middle of the questions.
+(Answer 4)

 # Client TODO
 -

 # Server TODO
--
+- Redirect to the condition they were working in, if its the wrong condition